ERP API: The Power Of An API-First Approach

 Feeling confused?
 Let’s simplify it with an example of how APIs expand business growth by creating easy channel partnerships with third-party service providers.

-If you have a CRM and want to view live sales data, you can use an API to get the data from your ERP to automatically populate that CRM, or vice versa.
-You can save dozens, or hundreds, of manual hours doing the same task – and this can easily translate to thousands of dollars a month.
+If you have a CRM and want to view live sales data, you can use an API to automatically get the data from your ERP to populate that CRM or vice versa.
+You can save dozens or hundreds of manual hours doing the same task, which can easily translate to thousands of dollars a month.

 The same goes for any of your other business processes.
 You can create APIs for each process and use them to easily build new channels to grow your business, interact with your customers, and expand your outreach.